 The performance of VLOOKUP, HLOOKUP, and MATCH functions has been improving significantly since Office 365 version 1809 (October 16th, 2018).
-We are going to cover some methods that can help improve calculation performance of your lookup formulas, especially if you are using an older version of Excel.
+In this guide, we delve into strategies to enhance the calculation speed of your lookup formulas, particularly beneficial for users operating on older versions of Excel.

 Functions and lookup types